 Check out our team’s latest efforts in educating the public about our work!
-We have a poster presentation and talks at a workshop.
+We have two articles and an upcoming talk at a meeting.

 The presence of lawns in urban environments is sometimes viewed negatively: too many chemical inputs that result in environmental pollution.
 I also have observed a popular misconception about irrigation on home lawns: irrigation is compared to the Danaides’ barrel, a bottomless pit where water is forever added and lost.

 If you are a turf manager, save the date to see an established bee lawn and learn about installation, maintenance, bee diversity, and park visitor support of this effort.